-Enrolment enquiries are made to Macquarie Grammar via a telephone call, email request, request via website or an Agent or a personal visit.
+Enrolment enquiries are made to Macquarie Grammar via expos, telephone, email, the website or Facebook page, an Agent, personal visit or word of mouth.
 These enquiries result in the referral of pre-enrolment information on the School's website, for prospective students.